-Links on Android Authority may earn us a commission.
+Affiliate links on Android Authority may earn us a commission.
 Learn more.

-Foxconn has replaced 60,000 human workers with robots
+Hon Hai Technology Group (Foxconn) has replaced 60,000 human workers with robots

 What do you think of the rise of the robots?
 Is this the sound of inevitability, or the beginnings of a world where anything is possible?
 Give us your opinions in the comments below!